 Spring – the spring conditions in September, October and November are mild and comfortable in most of Australia.
 You’ll have a mix of warm, sunny days in some parts with cooler temperatures in others.
 But for the most part, daytime temps are warm with crisp mornings and evenings.
 Spring temperatures average temperatures between 60 to 80° F.

 Spring is a beautiful time to visit Australia, as days aren’t too hot but warm enough for outdoor exploring and even beach trips.
 Surfing, kayaking, waterfall trekking and springtime skiing down south are all viable options.
 You’ll also find gorgeous flower festivals taking place nationwide throughout the blooming spring season.

 As for what to pack for Australia during these months, choose versatile options and layers – especially if traveling to different regions of Australia.
-Expect a combination of dry, warm days along the Gold Coast and Brisbane area – and cool, wet days in and around Melbourne, where it’s their rainy season.
+Expect a combination of dry, warm days along the Gold Coast, Sunshine Coast and Brisbane area – and cool, wet days in and around Melbourne, where it’s their rainy season.

 Australia outfit ideas for beach destinations include a wide-leg romper for women with a cardigan to layer on as needed – and can also double up as a good outfit for what to wear at night in Australia.
 For men, a pair of chino shorts with a t-shirt and a denim button-down shirt for layering makes for a classic, versatile look.
 Remember that you’ll want more layers and a rain jacket if Melbourne is on your spring itinerary.